faros-ai/custom-faros-destination-example/README.md

 # Custom Faros Destination Example

-This repository contains an example of custom Airbyte Faros destinations.
+This repository contains an example of a custom Airbyte Faros destination allowing writing data into Faros from any custom source.
 Please refer to the [documentation](https://github.com/faros-ai/airbyte-connectors/tree/main/destinations/airbyte-faros-destination#custom-sources) for more information about this feature.

 ## Development